Citizens' Assembly on Electoral Reform (Ontario): Process

-The Assembly's work ended with the submission of their final report due on May 15, 2007, recommending a mixed member proportional system similar to that used in New Zealand.
-As a result of their recommendation, Ontario voters considered changing their electoral system in the referendum held on October 10, 2007, the date of the provincial election.
-The referendum result was binding if passed by 60% of the vote overall, and by 50% of the vote in each of at least 64 of the 107 electoral districts (i.e. 60% of them.)
-This threshold was decided by the Ontario cabinet, despite the recommendation of the Select Committee that it require only 50% support in 71 of the 107 ridings.
+The assembly's work ended with the submission of their final report due on May 15, 2007, recommending a mixed member proportional system similar to that used in New Zealand.

+As a result of their recommendation, Ontario voters considered changing their electoral system in an electoral reform referendum held on October 10, 2007, concurrent with the 2007 Ontario general election.
+The question was, "Which electoral system should Ontario use to elect members to the provincial legislature?" with the options being MMP or first-past-the-post.
+The referendum result was binding if passed by 60 percent of the vote overall, and by 50 percent of the vote in each of at least 60 percent, or 64, of the 107 electoral districts.
+This threshold was decided by the Ontario cabinet, despite the recommendation of the Select Committee that it require only 50 percent support in two-thirds, or 71, of the 107 ridings.

-The Students' Assembly
+Students' Assembly

-To complement the work on the Assembly, the provincial government provided financial support for the Students' Assembly on Electoral Reform.
+To complement the work on the assembly, the provincial government provided financial support for the Students' Assembly on Electoral Reform.
 Composed of secondary students from across Ontario, it also concluded that Ontario should switch to the MMP (mixed member proportional) system.
 These findings were presented to the Citizens' Assembly on Electoral Reform on February 17, 2007.

-Referendum
+Results

-The Assembly's recommendation was voted upon by Ontario voters in the referendum held on October 10, 2007, at the same time as the provincial election.
-The proposal was rejected by 63% of voters, meaning the status quo will stand in Ontario for now.
+The assembly's recommendation was voted upon by Ontario voters in the referendum held on October 10, 2007, at the same time as the provincial election.
+63 percent of Ontarians voted in favour of first-past-the-post and no change to the Ontario electoral system was made as a result.

+Reaction

-By the end of the campaign, Assembly members were critical of both the media coverage of their work and of the $6.8 million educational campaign, directed by Elections Ontario.
+By the end of the campaign, assembly members were critical of both the media coverage of their work and of the $6.8 million educational campaign, directed by Elections Ontario.

-"I'm very disappointed there's been a lack of meaningful debate," said Catherine Baquero, Assembly member for Beaches-East York.

-"I'm disappointed that Elections Ontario's education campaign has been so toothless.
+The assembly member for Beaches-East York, Catherine Baquero, stated "I'm very disappointed there's been a lack of meaningful debate. [...]
+I'm disappointed that Elections Ontario's education campaign has been so toothless.
 What I expected was a more detailed discussion of the pros and cons of each system."

-"There's an awful lack of understanding on the proposition.
+Another assembly member, Rich Browridge, concurred with Baquero: "There's an awful lack of understanding on the proposition.
 I think that's too bad.
-Elections Ontario isn't doing its job," added Rick Browridge, another Assembly member.
-"There's been no real attempt at a major public education campaign, and that's what was needed."
+Elections Ontario isn't doing its job. [...]
+There's been no real attempt at a major public education campaign, and that's what was needed."